tisannai/tiide/README.md

 * ".gdbinit" file is in the Root directory,

 * project include files are in "<root>/src", "<root>/test", and
   "<root>/vendor/ceedling/vendor/unity/src" directories.
+There are additional includes taken from users home directory.

 "tiide-compdir" and "tiide-compile" are used by "compile" command. "tiide-gdbinit" is used by "gud-gdb".

 "tiide-include" is used by "c-eldoc" indirectly.
 Tiide updates "c-eldoc-includes" variable before the function prototype lookup is performed.
+Relative paths are extended with Project Root, and absolute paths are used as is.
 User should setup the base includes to "tiide-c-eldoc-include-base" variable, for example in ".emacs":

     (setq tiide-c-eldoc-include-base "`pkg-config gtk+-2.0 --cflags` -I./ -I../")